Valysa/CYMeteo/README.md

         -w : for wind
         -m : for moisture
         -h : for heigt
-       For temperature you will need to specify the mode, modes are :
+       For temperature and pression you will need to specify the mode, modes are :
         1 : min max and average per station
         2 : average per day
         3 : average per day per station
        So for example if you want the temperature in mode one, enter the argument -t1

 3 Features

+      If you type a single character wich is not referenced with a "-" before it, it will tell you a "did you meant..." with the nearest character that is referenced message

 4 C Particularities

-      Has the program calls a C programm you can run it individually for this one the order of argument is important, the arguments are as follow :
+      As the program calls a C programm you can run it individually for this one the order of argument is important, the arguments are as follow :
       1 : -f<filename.txt> : to specify the name of your datafile (note that there is no space between -f and filename) 2 : -o<filename.txt> : to specify the name of the file  you want the data to be put in (it doesn't have to already exist)
-      3 : -typeofdata : exacly the same as in the script shell 4 : --mode : to specify the sort mode (optionnal) 5 : -r : if you want the data in an other order
+      3 : -typeofdata : exacly the same as in the script shell 4 : --mode : to specify the sort mode (optionnal) 5 : -r : if you want the data in an other order (optionnal)